veloduff/deploy-secure-nodejs-env/README.md

 ### Clean and reset

-To remove the application environment, you use `eb list` to show your environments, and `eb terminate` to remove them:
+You can go to the AWS Console to see which environments are running and remove them there.
+Or to remove an application environment (and instances) with the CLI, use `eb list` to show your environments, and `eb terminate` to remove them:

 [~/repos/app-testing]$ eb terminate <env_name>